This topic describes how to connect to a Windows instance from a local client.

 Connect from a local client that runs a Linux operating system

 If the local client runs a Linux operating system, you can use a remote connection tool to connect to a Windows instance from the local client.
 In this example, rdesktop is used.

 - Download and start rdesktop.

 - Run the following command to connect to the Windows instance.
 This sample command is for your reference.
 Replace the parameters in the command based on your needs.

 rdesktop -u administrator -p password -f -g 1024*720 192.168.1.1 -r clipboard:PRIMARYCLIPBOARD -r disk:sunray=/home/yz16184The following table describes the parameters.

-Parameter Description -u The username used to log on to the Windows instance.
-The default username is Administrator. -p The password used to log on to the Windows instance. -f The full-screen mode.
+Parameter Description -u The username to use to log on to the Windows instance.
+The default username is Administrator. -p The password to use to log on to the Windows instance. -f The full-screen mode.
 You can press Ctrl+Alt+Enter to switch the mode. -g The screen resolution.
 An asterisk (*) is used between the pixel width and height.
 This parameter can be left empty.
 If this parameter is not specified, the full-screen mode is used.
 192.168.1.1 The IP address of the instance.
 Replace it with the public IP address or EIP of your Windows instance. -d The domain name.
 For example, if the domain name is INC, set the parameter to

 -r Multimedia redirection.
 Examples:

 -r clipboard:PRIMARYCLIPBOARD Allows text including Chinese to be copied between the local client that runs a Linux operating system and the Windows instance. -r disk:sunray=/home/yz16184 Maps a directory in the Linux operating system on the local client to a disk in the Windows instance.
 This way, Samba and FTP are not required for transferring files.